-The Operator of the KG Onshore Block has floated tenders for the major components of the drilling program which include the drilling rig, casing, wellhead, liner hanger, cementing, bulk handling plant (BHP), directional drilling (DD) & measurement while drilling (MWD), Mud Engineering & Waste Management and coring.
-The Company anticipates these tenders to be awarded in the second quarter of 2012.
+The Operator of the KG Onshore Block has floated tenders for the major components of the drilling program which include the drilling rig, casing, wellhead, liner hanger, cementing, bulk handling plant, directional drilling & measurement while drilling, Mud Engineering & Waste Management and coring.
+The Company anticipates these tenders to be awarded in the third quarter of 2012.
 The ancillary tenders for items such as wireline logging, mud logging and well testing are currently being finalized and are expected to be floated shortly.

-Management anticipates the drilling of the first of three shallow wells will commence by the end of the third quarter 2012 and one deep high pressure high temperature well will commence drilling before the end of the fourth quarter of 2012 or early first quarter of 2013.
+Management anticipates the drilling of the first of three shallow wells will commence by the end of the third quarter 2012 and one deep high pressure high temperature well will commence drilling by the first quarter of 2013.